All Episodes

 And you'll find as a master that you can always turn your thoughts and your mind control to something else.

-So the thing about mastery is that once you reach it at a certain level within one art, the mastery process that drives you the curiosity to can I do that?
+So the thing about mastery is that once you reach it at a certain level within one art, the mastery process that drives you, the curiosity to can I do that?

 It's just a matter of it getting out.

-Anyway, we're gonna see a lot of these people uh emerging now that we've got the froth and the foam fading away off of humanity, and we're gonna go back to this level.
+Anyway, we're going to see a lot of these people emerging now that we've got the froth and the foam fading away off of humanity.

 And I'm looking forward to it.